-The last group of countries is more heterogeneous than the others.
-Nevertheless, it is possible to say that, in general, Continental or "christian-democratic" welfare states are characterized by
+The last group of countries is more heterogeneous.
+Nevertheless, it is possible to say that, in general, Continental or 'Christian-Democratic' welfare states are characterised by:

-- low or very low rates of total employment, - low or very low rates of female participation in the labor market, - moderate levels of taxation. - moderate levels of social expenditure, providing relatively high levels of income replacement in cases of involuntary inactivity (except for Italy) and in old age, but only limited social services for the young, the sick and handicapped, and the old, and - low or moderate levels of wage differentiation and income inequality.
+- low or very low rates of total employment; - low or very low rates of female participation in the labour market; - moderate levels of taxation: - moderate levels of social expenditure, providing relatively high levels of income replacement in cases of involuntary inactivity (except for Italy) and in old age, but only limited social services for the young, the sick and handicapped, and the old; - low or moderate levels of wage differentiation and income inequality.

-With the exception of Austria and France, Continental welfare states have not converted their intermediate levels of taxation and social spending into corresponding levels of public sector employment (Figure 2).
-In the tradition of the "Bismarck model", they are transfer intensive, but not service intensive, providing incomemaintaining insurance for the (male) breadwinner and his family, but relying mainly on the unpaid services of mothers, wives, and daughters to provide care for the young, the sick and the aged (Esping-Andersen 1990).
-Remarkably, however, Continental welfare states also have lower rates of business employment than their intermediate tax levels would lead one to expect (Figure 3).
+With the exception of Austria and France, Continental welfare states have not converted their intermediate levels of taxation and social spending into correspon - ding levels of public sector employment.
+In the tradition of the 'Bismarck model', they are transfer intensive, but not service intensive, providing income-maintaining insurance for the (male) breadwinner and his family, but relying mainly on the unpaid services of mothers, wives, and daughters to provide care for the young, the sick and the aged (Esping-Andersen 1990).
+Remarkably, however, Continental welfare states also have lower rates of business employment than their intermediate tax levels would lead one to expect.

-In those sectors of business employment that are exposed to international competition, however, Austria and Germany are above the OECD average (Table 1) and also above the regression line (Figure 4), and while the Netherlands are still below the average, it is the only country in which exposed-sector employment has increased significantly since the mid 1980s.
+In those sectors of business employment that are exposed to international competition, however, Austria and Germany are above the OECD average, and while the Netherlands are still below the average, it is the only country in which exposed-sector employment has increased significantly since the mid 1980s.
 By contrast, employment ratios in Belgium, Italy, and France are considerably below the OECD average.
-On the assumption that exposed-sector employment - and in particular manufacturing employment - in high-cost countries has become increasingly vulnerable to above-average wage increases and increasingly dependent on productivity-increasing forms of work organization and industrial relations (Streeck 1999), it seems plausible to think that differences in the structures of industrial relations systems would make a difference here.
+On the assumption that exposed-sector employment and, in particular, manufacturing employment in high-cost countries has become increasingly vulnerable to above-average wage increases and increasingly dependent on productivity-increasing forms of work organisation and industrial relations (Streeck 1999), it seems plausible to think that differences in the structures of industrial relations systems would make a difference here.

-Austria, Germany, and the Netherlands have relatively strong industrial unions and patterns of "coordinated" sectoral wage bargaining which normally permit the effective adjustment of average wage increases to given macro-economic conditions and to the pressures of international competition.
-In the Netherlands, the traditinal patterns of corporatist bargaining were disrupted by political conflicts in the 1970s, but were re-established in the early 1980s.
+Austria, Germany, and the Netherlands have relatively strong industrial unions and patterns of 'coordinated' sectoral wage bargaining that normally permit the effective adjustment of average wage increases to given macro-economic conditions and to the pressures of international competition.
+In the Netherlands, the traditional patterns of corporatist bargaining were disrupted by political conflicts in the 1970s, but were re-established in the early 1980s.
 Since then, a strategy of sustained, competitiveness-oriented wage restraint has contributed to the dramatic turnaround of Dutch employment (Visser and Hemerijck 1997).
-At the same time, these countries have strongly institutionalized forms of vocational training and of worker participation at the firm level which facilitate high-quality production and cooperative adjustment and innovation.
-The downside, under present conditions, seems to be a tendency to over-regulate employment relationships, to over-protect existing jobs, and to over-standardize wages and working conditions.
+At the same time, there are strongly institutionalised forms of vocational training and of worker participation at the firm level, which facilitate high-quality production and cooperative adjustment and innovation.
+The downside, under present conditions, seems to be a tendency to over-regulate employment relationships, to over-protect existing jobs, and to over-standardise wages and working conditions.
 These dangers are most manifest in Germany, where wage compression has actually increased in the last decades, while Dutch and Austrian industrial relations have allowed more differentiation and flexibility.